Lex-DRL/AID-guide/Building_better_worlds.md

 > `Entry`:
 >
-> Shepard:<br>
-> SUMMARY: human male, 30y, military, Alliance forces, first human Spectre.<br>
+> Shepard: human male, 30y, military, Alliance forces, first human Spectre.<br>
-> APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair_color, brown eyes_color.
+> Shepard's APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair_color, brown eyes_color.
 </details>

 Note #1: the above example shows the use of special phrases like `30y` (no space).
 They're not just allowed but recommended to use: common phrases are treated as a single token and easy to understand for the AI.